 - Luxury vinyl tile: Thanks to today’s manufacturing techniques, luxury vinyl tile (LVT) can mimic the appearance of tiles — which includes slate and stone tiles — at a fraction of the cost.
 LVT also requires less maintenance, is easier to clean and is more resistant to scratching, water, chipping and other kinds of damage.

 - Vinyl sheet: Vinyl sheet, as the name implies, comes in the form of a sheet fitted to the floor of your mudroom.
 This option has several advantages over vinyl tile, including more moisture resistance and structural soundness.
 For vinyl sheet flooring to look its best, however, a professional should handle the installation.
 Vinyl sheets can be plain, patterned or even mimic the look of wood, slate or stone.

-3. Solid Hardwood
+3. Solid Hardwood in Mudrooms

 A hardwood floor is an affordable, long-lasting and beautiful option that is popular with many homeowners.
 Unlike laminate flooring or artificial materials designed to look as natural as possible, solid hardwood flooring is completely natural.
 It consists entirely of wood from both traditional and exotic species, including maple, red oak, cherry, walnut, bamboo and others.
 In addition to the wide selection of materials, natural wood flooring is also available in a multitude of colors, finishes, styles and sizes.

 Durable, elegant and stylish hardwood in your mudroom is an excellent flooring choice.
 Not only is it a cost-effective option that boosts your home’s value, but it also comes from a sustainable resource, is good for the air quality of your home and is easy to maintain with routine cleaning.
 Solid hardwood floors can last a lifetime and work well with any home design, whether it be rustic, traditional or contemporary.